HSBC update Oct. 28th, 2019

 Another risk is in the HK property markets.
 HSBC is a gorilla in the HK banking.
 Using their IRB approach retail mortgages have only a 0.7% probability of default and a few percent of loss given default.

 There are plenty of imbalances in the world.
 Debt is very high in most of the established 1st world nations.
 There is an imbalance in the EU between North and South.
 There is an ideological conflict and crack line between Germany with its green left ideology and Eastern Europe that has a more conservative ideology and many more in the world.
-These risks are very difficult to quantify and would hit nearly all investments more or less.
+These risks are very difficult to quantify.
+If this imbalances would offset it would hit nearly all investments more or less.

 The regulatory (compliance) programs costs > 3 bn$/yr. .
 I assume that there are additional indirect efforts/costs for this regulatory bullshit not mentioned in this numbers.
 All in all regulatory is a main profit hurdle in todays banking world.

 Provisions relating to legal proceedings and regulatory matters are at 2 bn$ (June 30,18)

 I had an HSBC account in the Middle East.
 I had the impression that the employees worked according to plenty of strict, static rules and regulations and had very small room for own decisions and initiatives.
 I appreciated it as it is in some countries a big fear is that the account fades away over night.
 In Europe with its qualified well paid employees such a bureaucracy is an efficient hurdle vs. success.

 A positive fact is the gender pay gap of 61%(1).
 It shows that positions are given by performance and not by gender preference.
 It is further an indication that the management is mostly male.
 That is positive in terms of a hard fact based management.